AMLeng/StepC/readme.md

 * Stage 6: Implemented compound statements, if statements, and ternary conditionals.
 In particular, implemented basic blocks in code generation for flor control.
 Equivalent to Nora Sandler's stages 6 and 7.

 * Stage 7: Implemented remaining binary operators (including compound assignments), as well as prefix/postfix increment and decrement, as well as multiple comma separated variable declarations.
 Superset of Nora Sandler's stage 4.

+* Stage 8: Implemented loops, gotos, switch statements, and labeled statements.
+Changed system calls from llc and gcc to a single call to clang (since llc seemed to have a bug when called on a switch statement with 4 or more non-default cases).
+Superset of Nora Sandler's stage 8.